Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Where $\bs{R}_{\mu_1/\mu_3}$ is the generator of $C_4$ group: 4-fold rotation operation centred at each 0D block labeled by $\mu_1/\mu_3$.
 Then consider the local fermion parity and its symmetry property:

-Therefore, these 4 Majorana fermions can be gapped out by some proper interactions in a symmetric way.
-Next the 2 Majorana fermions at $\mu_2$ can be gapped out by an entanglement pair which respect all symmetry operations, identical with $p2$ case.
+Therefore, these 4 Majorana modes can be gapped out by some proper interactions in a symmetric way.
+Next the 2 Majorana modes at $\mu_2$ can be gapped out by an entanglement pair which respect all symmetry operations, identical with $p2$ case.
 Therefore the no-open-edge condition is satisfied, and finally the classification attributed to 1D block-state decorations is:

 With full classification data, we investigate the possible stacking between 1D and 0D blocks.
-If we decorate two Majorana chains on each 1D block labeled by $\tau_1$, it can be smoothly deformed to two copies of 0D state (\ref{Majorana stacking 0D}) at each 0D block labeled by $\mu_1$ and one at each 0D block labeled by $\mu_2$.
+If we decorate two Majorana chains on each 1D block labeled by $\tau_1$, it can be smoothly deformed to two copies of 0D state that has been shown in the main text ($p2$ case with spin-1/2 fermions) at each 0D block labeled by $\mu_1$ and one at each 0D block labeled by $\mu_2$.
 Near each $\mu_1$, the deformed 0D block-state has the following rotational property \cite{Srotation}:

 Hence if a 0D block-state with eigenvalue $e^{i\pi q/4}$ under 4-fold rotation is attached to each 1D block-state (single Majorana chain decoration) near each 0D block labeled by $\mu_1$, the rotation eigenvalue $r$ of the obtained 0D block-state becomes: